auorra/auorra/README.md

-👋 Hi there, I’m Farah.
+<left>👋 Hi there, I’m Farah.
 I am a Frontend Developer who loves to design and develop experiences.

 Below are a list of things I have tried:
 🖌 Drawing